huyz/git-permalink-fixer/README.md

 For unmerged commits, it prompts the user to replace its permalinks to new ones pointing to the ancestor; it also provides a fallback of tagging the commit to protect it.

-Supports GitHub permalinks of the form: form
+Supports GitHub permalinks of the form:
 - `https://github.com/org/project/blob/commit_hash/url_path#Lline_start-Lline_end`
 - `https://github.com/org/project/tree/commit_hash`